 - Lupa nearly passes Oca in the home stretch, but once again the fantino for Oca cuts him off.
 The Lupa fantino and horse then fall, leaving Oca to win the race.

 You can watch the entire hour long video on You Tube…very interesting!

-When we take our Go Get Lost groups to Siena we like to stay in the town for two or three days to give everyone time to wander and try to go native.
-We also start the stay with a presentation about the Palio from some knowledgeable local friend of ours, and then take everyone on a visit to a contrada museum.
+When we take our Go Get Lost groups to Siena we like to stay in the town for several days to give everyone time to wander and try to go native.
+We’re also the guests of one of the contrada that is running the race, so we’ll get to visit their museum, attend their private pre-race dinner, hang out with them, and cheer “our” horse on in the race!
+We start the stay with a presentation about the Palio from some knowledgeable local friend of ours, and then take everyone on a visit to a contrada museum.
 Once you understand the significance of the contrada and the constant daily influence of the Palio, the spirit of Siena will come alive, and you’ll feel like a part of it all!

-We’re currently planning a trip for a small group to experience the Palio.
-We’ll watch the drawing of the horses, (mega-exciting), take part in all the dinners and festivities with the contrada, and of course we’ll be in the square to watch the race, screaming for our contrada!
-We’ll also manage to get out into the lovely Tuscan countryside to visit some vineyards, enjoy some walks, and even have time for shopping.
-If you’re interested in joining us for this week-long Palio extravaganza, drop us a line and we’ll put you on our “short list”.
+We occasionally plan trips for small private groups to experience the Palio.
+We watch the drawing of the horses, (mega-exciting), take part in the dinner and festivities with the contrada, and of course we’ll be in a private apartment (with food, wine…and a bathroom!) overlooking the square to watch the race, screaming for our contrada!
+We also manage to get out into the lovely Tuscan countryside to visit some vineyards, taste some wine, learning how to cook Tuscan-style, and have plenty of free time to explore on our own.
+We generally only have 12 people on our Palio extravaganza, drop us a line if you’re interested.